aws-observability/observability-best-practices/docusaurus/observability-best-practices/docs/patterns/vpcflowlogs.md

-# VPC Flow Logs for Network Observability and Troubleshooting
+# VPC Flow Logs for Network Observability

 In modern cloud environments, network observability plays a crucial role in ensuring the security, performance, and reliability of your applications and infrastructure.
 Amazon Virtual Private Cloud (VPC) Flow Logs, a feature provided by Amazon Web Services (AWS), offers a powerful tool for gaining visibility into network traffic within your VPCs, enabling effective troubleshooting and security analysis.